ESSS/alfasim-sdk/docs/source/alfacase/alfacase.example.rst

 Project Options
 ---------------

-We will start teh example by configuring the project options, as discussed in the previous section, the root level of an ``ALFacase`` file is the :class:`CaseDescription <alfasim_sdk.CaseDescription>` and it has the following options:
+We will start the example by configuring the project options, as discussed in the previous section, the root level of an ``ALFacase`` file is the :class:`CaseDescription <alfasim_sdk.CaseDescription>` and it has the following options:

 - ``physics``